sstern6/node-socket-chat/README.md

-# Node-Socket-Chat

-##How to start
+#Real Time Chat

+##Installation

 I have included a list of fundamental dependecies to help you run the program I have created.

 You will need 2 terminal windows open at one time to run the application successfully.

--First run npm install to download all of the dependencies I have provided in the packag.json file
+-First run "$ npm install" to download all of the dependencies I have provided in the packag.json file

--Then open a new windown in the terminal and run "mongod" at the root of your computer to start the mongo server.

--Finally change directories into the directory you have cloned this repo into, and run app.js

-##The project
+-First terminal window from root:
+  <code>$ mongod</code>

+-Second Terminal Window:
+  <code>$ node app.js</code>

+-Finally navigate to <code>localhost:3000</code>

+##Real Time Chat

 This is a project for Phase 2 of Week 2 at Dev Bootcamp.
-The project was to learn a new technology in 5 days and I choose to work with Node JS, Socket.io, and I also incorporated MongoDB as a stretch challenge.
-With the given technologies I built a chatroom that display the author of the message and some small chatroom featrues to understand the capabilities of Node JS with socket.io.
+Real Time Chat is a chat app that allows users to join chat rooms and communicate real time using Node.js and socket.io.
+Users can see when other users are typing, which user sent a specific message, and the list of users on the right side of the chat room.
+Upon entrance or exit of the chat room, other users are notofied on the entrance or the exit of the user.

+##Technologies

+Real Time Chat is built with Node JS for the backend and MongoDB/Mongoose as the database to allow users to create their own private chat rooms.
+I used Express.JS as a middleware for the application as well as socket.io.
+Socket.io allows users to chat with each other real time as long as they're on the same destination url extension.

+##Collaboration

+If you would like to run this program, feel free to clone it onto your computer.
+Please be advised you must have Mongodb installed on your computer.

+##Resources